LUMII-AILab/FullStack/README.md

 ## Licence

-This data set by [AiLab](http://ailab.lv) is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+These data sets by [AiLab](http://ailab.lv) are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

-By using this data set, you agree to comply with the European Intellectual Property Rights and the European General Data Protection Regulation.
+By using these data sets, you agree to comply with the European Intellectual Property Rights and the European General Data Protection Regulation.

+Please, cite the relevant [publications](https://github.com/LUMII-AILab/FullStack#publications) if you use this data in your research.
+Please, [let us know](mailto:fullstack@ailab.lv) if you use this data in the development of products or services.
+Your citations and feedback are important to secure funding for the further development of these data sets.

 ## Contacts